foxanna/flutter_theme_workshop/workshop/01_introduction/instructions.md

 )
 ```

 To make this styling consistent across the application, such a style should be applied to every button, which would lead to code duplication.
 There are of course ways around it, like creating extensions or custom buttons.
-But we are here to talk about effortless UI consistency, which can be achieved with the `Theme` widget.
+But this workshop is about effortless UI consistency, which can be achieved with the `Theme` widget.

 ## Theme widget